Nikon D5300 vs Ricoh GR II

 Body comparison: Nikon D5300 vs Ricoh GR II

 The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Ricoh GR II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (40 percent) than the Nikon D5300.
 In this context, it is worth noting that neither the D5300 nor the GR II are weather-sealed.